alexbilbie/alexbilbie.github.com/_posts/2013-12-11-travellers-need-a-holiday-from-the-holiday.md

 My good friend Tara who has been travelling around the world for the last 6 months, through Africa, India and Asia.
 She's still got another two continents to go!

-She's written some fantastic blog posts throughout her trip, do check out her blog.
+She's written some fantastic posts throughout her trip, do check out her blog.